-- Minimum of five members from three different families between the ages of 8 - 18 as of January 1st of the current year. - 2 Organized with elected youth officers such as president, vice president, secretary, and a treasurer. - 3.
-At least six or more regularly scheduled meetings per year. - 4.
-A written, planned education program that provides a variety of learning experiences. - Charter forms and by-laws developed by club members.
-These must be on file in the County/ City 4-H office. - 6.
-Meets in a community location such as a community center, military installation, farm, library, school, religious institution, etc.
+- Minimum of five members from three different families ages 8-18 as of January 1 of the current year. - 2.
+At least two UME 4-H Volunteers or 4-H trained staff. - 3.
+Leadership opportunities such as: elected youth officers (president, vice president, secretary, treasurer), teens as teachers, etc. - 4.
+A written, planned education program that provides a variety of learning experiences. - Charter forms including by-laws or a memorandum of agreement developed by club members or the host site.
+These must be on file in the County/City 4-H office. - 6.
+Annual reporting requirements to document the year's activities.